Big picture - Why invest in Anglo Pacific Group plc

 Valuation The Salamanca royalty is classified as a royalty intangible asset on the balance sheet.
 As such, this asset is carried at cost less amortisation and impairments.
 Royalty intangible assets are amortised when commercial production commences, on a straight line basis over the expected life of the mine.

 What we own The Group retained a royalty on the Groundhog anthracite project located in north-west British Columbia, Canada, following its disposal of the related mining licenses in 2014 to the project’s operator, ASX-listed, Atrum Coal NL (‘Atrum’).
-The royalty entitles the Group to the higher of 1% of gross revenue on a mine gate basis or US$1.00/t from coal sales.
+The royalty entitles the Group to the higher of 1% of gross revenue on a mine gate basis or US$1.00/t from coal sales derived from Panorama licences.
+Following a series of discussions during 2016, an agreement was reached to settle amounts outstanding under a promissory note in return for additional royalties as follows: 0.5% GRR covering all production within Atrum’s Groundhog Anthracite Project (“Groundhog”) tenements from first production until ten years from the date that Atrum declares commercial production on the project; and subsequently 0.1% GRR from production within the Groundhog North Mining Complex project area.

 Valuation The Groundhog royalty is classified as a royalty intangible asset on the balance sheet.
 As such, this asset is carried at cost less amortisation and impairments.
-Royalty intangible assets are amortised when commercial production.
+Royalty intangible assets are amortised when commercial production commences, on a straight-line basis over the expected life of the mine.

 Performance Operations at Amapá remained suspended throughout 2015, with Zamin attempting to restructure its finances to fund the rebuilding of the Santana port.
 In light of the continued suspension of operation at Amapá, together with further declines in iron ore prices, the Directors have recognised a further impairment charge of £2.8m during 2015, reducing the carrying value of the Amapá royalty to £1.8m as at December 31, 2015.